krionbsd/pdns_hidden_primary/README.md

-## How to configure hidden PowerDNS primary on FreeBSD jail and pf rules:
+# How to configure hidden PowerDNS primary on FreeBSD jail with pf rules:

 When I start any server installation powered by FreeBSD, I usually start with poudriere repo to fetch packages from my central